mmartinezluis/hotel-booking/README.md

 4. Create a new file in the main directory of this repository in your local machine called `.env`

-5. Then, in this `.env` file include the following lines, replacing "MY_API_KEY" and "MY_API_SECRET" with your API key and API secret, respectively:
+5. Then, in this `.env` file include the following lines, replacing "MY_API_KEY" and "MY_API_SECRET" with your API key and API secret, respectively (get your Amadeus API key and secret [here](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search/api-reference)):

 ```
 AMADEUS_API_KEY = MY_API_KEY